david-vanderson/dvui/README.md

 ## Contents

 - Immediate Mode Interface
+- Use for whole UI or for debugging on top of existing application
 - Integrate with just a few functions
   - Existing integrations with [Mach](https://machengine.org/) and [SDL](https://libsdl.org/)
 - Icon support via [TinyVG](https://tinyvg.tech/)